himavamsi/Terraform-GCP/README.md

-Automated creation of Loadbalencer with Backend as Cloud Storage Bucket
+Automated creation of Loadbalancer with Backend as Cloud Storage Bucket